oracle/oracle-linux/creating-rpm-packages/creating-rpm-packages.md

 The main steps for packaging software are:

 - Prepare your system to build an rpm
-- Get our software to build and install on your system
+- Prepare your software for packaging
 - Creating an RPM specification file (spec file)
 - Build the package using RPM
 - Testing the newly built package